 Installation

-The easiest way to install this package is via the associated r-universe
+Once ollama is running, the easiest way to install this package is via the associated r-universe

 .
 As shown there, simply enable the universe with